madetech/handbook/roles/senior_software_engineer_2.md

 ## What experience are we looking for?

+While we will look for you to have experience in these things, if you don’t have one of these don’t let that stop you applying.

 - Working directly with customers and users
 - Working within multidisciplinary teams with product, design, and technology working within the same cycles
 - Agile practices such as Scrum, XP, and/or Kanban